VishiATChoudhary/TUMai-LaGent/README.md

 - **Supabase**: For storing categorizer results and other data
 - **Email Service**: For sending notifications and communications
 - **Python REPL**: For executing code when needed
+- **Speech-to-Text Model**: For converting voice messages into text, enabling voice-based interactions with the system.
+This allows users to:
+  - Record voice messages for maintenance requests
+  - Dictate property-related queries
+  - Provide hands-free interaction with the system
+  - Access the system's capabilities through voice commands

 ### Frontend Implementation